Just because you had a tick does not mean you get Lyme. That’s why it’s important to understand what the disease is and how it is transferred.

 Why Does Lyme Disease Cause Lameness?

-Borrelia causes great deal of immune response.
-That is why you get a reaction in the skin if the organism is present.
+What does it mean if my dog has Lyme disease?
+Borrelia causes a strong immune response.
+That is why a human can have a reaction in the skin if the organism is present.
 When Borrelia travels to the joint capsule you get inflamed joints.
 These inflamed joint capsules cause the “shifting leg lameness” seen in Lyme infections.
 Whatever joint hurts the most gets limped on.
 They also feel soreness and get lethargic from sore joints.
 Most Lyme patients rarely run a fever; however, they act feverish.

 Should I Vaccinate My Dog For Lyme Disease?

-Though no vaccine is 100 percent guaranteed, the Lyme vaccine has proven quite effective.
-The vaccine will allow your dog to kill the organism when it is picked up and before it sets up in the joint.
+Though no vaccine is 100 percent guaranteed, the Lyme vaccine for dogs has proven quite effective.
+The vaccine will allow your dog’s immune system to kill the organism when it is picked up and before it sets up in the joints.
 The Lyme vaccine is recommended most often for those who live in high Lyme disease areas, such as the Northeastern one-fourth of the United States, Wisconsin and Minnesota.
 It’s also recommended if you go hiking or jogging, have a working dog, or if your dog gets occasional ticks.

 My Dog Already had a Tick.
 Should I Still Vaccinate?